 Do not feed your pet off the table, since lots of food contain onion and garlic which was mentioned earlier.
 Fruits contain many seeds, so these should not be given to s pet if possible.

-How to Prevent Malicious Poisoning
+How to Prevent Malicious Poisoning in Dogs

 Occasionally, pets become the victims of heinous and cruel acts of poisoning as a result of people deliberately throwing them poisoned food out of a need for revenge, perhaps against a dog which might have irritated because of his excessive barking.
 Others just do so with a perverse sense of fun.
 There is a lot that can be done to prevent such events from occurring.

 Do not let a pet ransack your neighbor’s trash cans.
 Aside from this being a very un-neighborly act, your pet may inadvertently consume poisonous substances.

 Crate your pet if necessary to stop excessive barking.

 As mentioned earlier, malicious acts can be the result of conflict.
 If a dog has barking problems, crate it when necessary to prevent instances of vindictive and malicious poisoning.